1954 BOWMAN BASEBALL CARDS TED WILLIAMS

 Williams’ confrontational personality and public disputes with the Boston media made him a controversial figure.
 There was no denying his hitting abilities.
 He won the AL batting title six times in his career and famously hit over .400 in 1941.
 Williams struck out less than 100 times in his entire 19 year career.
 In addition to his pure offensive numbers, Williams was also a tremendously talented outfielder who won two Gold Glove Awards.
 His career on-base percentage of .482 is the highest of all time.

-Read also: WHAT BASEBALL CARDS SHOULD BE GRADED
+Read also: BEST RED SOX BASEBALL CARDS

 The 1954 Bowman Ted Williams card captures the Red Sox left fielder in action.
 He is shown stride towards first base with his iconic high leg kick batting stance.
 Williams is wearing his traditional Red Sox uniform with the team’s interlocked “B” logo on his cap.
 The photo has a crisp, high quality look that was a step above many cardboard produced in the mid-1950s.